GeospatialCentroid/Guam_SVI_Calculator/README.md

 * PLACEFP: The column name to be joined from the shapefile
 * place: The column name to be joined from the CSV file
 * --output cache/joined_places.shp: The output file to be created
+* --remove_data (optional): Removes any columns that start with letters the "DP" but can be changed to any starting letters you'd like to exclude from the output.
 ---

 ## 10 Appendix A – Key regular expressions